SebastianGnann/Budyko_Lehre/README.md

 If you have any questions, please contact sebastian.gnann@hydrologie.uni-freiburg.de.

 This GitHub repository contains the materials for the interactive online lecture on “Budyko and the climatic water balance.”
-The main file is *Budyko.ipynb*, a so-called Jupyter notebook.
+The main file for the English version is *Budyko_English.ipynb*, a so-called Jupyter notebook.
 The other files are required to run the notebook but do not need to be opened separately.

-You can run the Jupyter notebook in your browser using the following link: https://mybinder.org/v2/gh/SebastianGnann/Budyko_Lehre/master?urlpath=lab/tree/Budyko.ipynb
+You can run the Jupyter notebook in your browser using the following link: https://mybinder.org/v2/gh/SebastianGnann/Budyko_Lehre/master?urlpath=lab/tree/Budyko_English.ipynb

 **Note**: Sometimes it is not possible to run the notebook directly via this link.
 In that case, please follow the instructions below.
 Go to https://notebooks.gesis.org/binder/.
-Then copy the GitHub link into the top field (https://github.com/SebastianGnann/Budyko_Lehre) and the name of the notebook into the bottom field (Budyko.ipynb).
+Then copy the GitHub link into the top field (https://github.com/SebastianGnann/Budyko_Lehre) and the name of the notebook into the bottom field (Budyko_English.ipynb).
 Finally, click “launch” to start the notebook.

 Please note that loading the notebook via MyBinder can sometimes take a few minutes.